Rock-Candy-Tea/RSSHUB-PAGE/post/设计/Monotype - Featured Article/How to keep your brand aligned along an ever-evolving customer journey.md

 ---
-title: How to keep your brand aligned along an ever-evolving customer journey.
+title: 'How to keep your brand aligned along an ever-evolving customer journey.'
 categories:
     - 设计
     - Monotype - Featured Article